-- 1. Press the [FUNC] key, as needed, until Operating function Row 1 [A/B, A=B, SPL, QMB] appears on the display. - 2.
+- 1. Press the [FUNC] key, as needed, until Operating function Row 1 [A/B, A=B, SPL, GMB] appears on the display. - 2.
 Now press the [A](A/B) key (the A/B function) to toggle between the "A" and "B" VFO on the band on which you are currently operating.
 There are two such VFOs provided on each Amateur band, so you may set VFO-A to the CW sub-band, and VFO-B to the SSB sub-band, if you like.
 The operating mode will be preserved, along with the frequency information, on each VFO.

-MICROPHONE: PROGRAMMABLE FUNCTION KEYS
+MICROPHONE: PROGRAMMABLE FUNCTION BUTTONS

-The MH-36{B6JS} and MH-42{B6JS} microphones include three programmable keys, labeled P, P1, and P2.
-These keys may be used for quick access to frequency control commands of the FT-100.
-In the default configuration, the P key controls VFO/MR (Memory Recall); P1 controls Band Down, while P2 controls Band Up.
+The MH-36B6JS and MH-42B6JS microphones include three programmable buttons, labeled P, P1, and P2.
+These buttons may be used for quick access to frequency control commands of the FT-100.
+In the default configuration, the P button controls VFO/MR (Memory Recall); P1 controls Band Down, while P2 controls Band Up.

-The configuration of these keys can be changed via the Menu system:
+The configuration of these buttons can be changed via the Menu system: